 For starters, let’s break down the difference between Remote Positions and Fully Remote Positions.

 Remote positions are the ones that allow you to work from home.
-You usually have to be based in the same country as the company because of legal reasons or timezone.
-This does give you a lot more freedom but it doesn’t give you the opportunity to work and travel full-time.
+You usually have to be based in the same country as the company because of legal reasons or time zones.
+This does give you a lot more freedom but it doesn’t allow you to work and travel full-time.

 Fully Remote positions are the ones that have a work-from-anywhere policy.
 If you want to become a full-time traveling digital nomad, this is what you should be looking for!

-Although since the pandemic hit, companies have been tagging their job postings as remote opportunities without specifying their actual remote policy.
-This makes the search for a Fully Remote position a bit trickier.
+However since the pandemic hit, companies have been tagging their job postings as remote opportunities without specifying their actual remote policy.
+This makes the search for a fully remote position a bit trickier.

 So how do you find a 100% remote job so you can travel the world and live more freely?!